 More than ever, patients now play an increasingly important role in their own recovery through participation in stretching and strengthening exercises and mind-body therapies.

 Neck Pain: A troubleshooting guide to help your relieve your pain covers the most common causes of neck pain, outlines today’s treatment options, and provides many simple steps you can take to ease and manage your aches and pains.
 Inside this report you’ll learn:

 - How to treat strains and sprains

-- Medication options for treating neck and shoulder pain
+- Medication options for treating neck pain

 - Stretching and strengthening exercises that can bring relief